Leadership - 10 Ways to Be an Influencer

-Great leaders have the heart of a servant and leads others with the wisdom of humility, and the grace of leading beyond themselves.
+Great leaders have the heart of a servant and lead others with the wisdom of humility and the grace of leading beyond themselves.
 In other words, a good leader will lead past what's good for themselves and will lead the group or organization, and the individuals, to a space where it serves the needs of those individuals.
-Leading is a privilege, not a birthright, and therefore it should be embraced as an opportunity to serve others, so that it inspires people to pass it forward.
+Leading is a privilege, not a birthright, and therefore it should be embraced as an opportunity to serve others so that it inspires people to pass it forward, as they lead, in turn, lead others.
 If you lead with the heart of a servant, quiet strength and peace of mind will follow.

 1. Lead with Integrity.
 The most important trait of a good leader is INTEGRITY.
 Take care of people with honesty, and a high sense of undivided and consistent moral character, and you will thrive as a leader.

 2. Contain your ego.
 You are only as smart as your last decision!
 You are not the center of attention and not the most important person in the world.
 You just happen to be a person that God allowed to string together more life changing good choices than life changing bad choices.
 Embrace humility.

 3. Give.
 Give.
 Give.
 Giving is living.
 Take a piece of what you make, or a service that you offer, and make it a part of your life philosophy to regularly give to those less fortunate.
 You will grow as a person, your leadership abilities will grow, and people will be blessed!
 Always lead with the notions of: Who can I help and How can I help them?
 It could be donations, tithing, pro bono work, or anything else to help those in need.